Ipratropium bromide, fenoterol hydrobromide.

 The inhibitory effect of fenoterol on uterine contraction should be taken into account.

 Lactation: Non-clinical studies have shown that fenoterol hydrobromide, is excreted into breast milk.
 It is unknown whether ipratropium is excreted into breast milk.
 But it is unlikely that ipratropium would reach the infant to an important extent, especially when taken by aerosol.
-However caution should be exercised when DUOVENT is administered to a nursing woman.
+However, caution should be exercised when BERODUAL is administered to a nursing woman.

 Fertility: Clinical data on fertility are neither available for the combination of ipratropium bromide and fenoterol hydrobromide nor for each of the two components of the combination.
 Non-clinical studies performed with the individual components ipratropium bromide and fenoterol hydrobromide showed no adverse effect on fertility.

-Summary of the safety profile: Many of the listed undesirable effects can be assigned to the anticholinergic and beta-adrenergic properties of DUOVENT.
-As with all inhalation therapy DUOVENT may show symptoms of local irritation.
+Many of the listed undesirable effects can be assigned to the anticholinergic and beta-adrenergic properties of BERODUAL.
+As with all inhalation therapy BERODUAL may show symptoms of local irritation.

 The most frequent side effects reported in clinical trials were cough, dry mouth, headache, tremor, pharyngitis, nausea, dizziness, dysphonia, tachycardia, palpitations, vomiting, blood pressure systolic increased and nervousness.

-Summary of adverse reactions: The following adverse reactions have been reported during use of DUOVENT in clinical trials and during the post-marketing experience.
+The following adverse reactions have been reported during the use of BERODUAL in clinical trials and during the post-marketing experience.